The Story of the Woman in Nam Xương: In Truyền kỳ mạn lục

 One night, Trương Sinh sits sadly under a lamp, when his son Đản points at his shadow and calls it father.
 Trương Sinh realized that he misunderstood his wife, but it is too late to correct the mistake.
-A person named Phan Lang, who is from the same village as Vũ, has a dream where a woman in blue clothing asking for her life.
+A person named Phan Lang, who is from the same village as Thiết, has a dream where a woman in blue clothing asking for her life.
 The next day when someone comes to visit with a green shell turtle, Phan Lang takes it and releases it to the wild.
 At this time, the Ming–Đại Ngu War breaks out, and the local population are trying to flee as the Ming army advances to the Chi Lăng Pass.
-Phan Lang takes refuge in a ship, but later experienced a shipwreck and drown.
+Phan Lang takes refuge in a ship, but later experienced a shipwreck and drowned.
 His body drifted into a turtle cave, where he is resurrected by Linh Phi, who is also the green shell turtle Phan Lang saved earlier.
-Phan Lang meets Vũ, who asks Phan Lang that when he return to the human world, he should remind Trương Sinh to set up an altar at Hoang Giang wharf to exonerate himself.
+Phan Lang meets Thiết, who asks Phan Lang that when he return to the human world, he should remind Trương Sinh to set up an altar at Hoang Giang wharf to exonerate himself.

-Trương establishes the altar, and sees Vũ sitting on a palanquin in the middle of the stream, with flags and parasols resplendent across the entire river.
-She thanks Trương and makes farewell to him, as she can no longer return to the human world.
+Sinh establishes the altar, and sees Thiết sitting on a palanquin in the middle of the stream, with flags and parasols resplendent across the entire river.
+She thanks Sinh and makes farewell to him, as she can no longer return to the human world.